Stefan Anton Reck

 Stefan Anton Reck is a German orchestra conductor and painter.
 He was born on 26 April 1960 in Baden-Baden, Germany.

 Career

-After having attended the "Richard Wagner-Gymnasium" in Baden-Baden, he studied piano at the Hochschule für Musik in Freiburg and at the same time philosophy and history of art at the University of Freiburg.
-He then continued his studies in Berlin, at the Hochschule der Künste, where he graduated in 1986.
-While still studying at the Hochschule der Künste, in 1985 he won the 1st International Arturo Toscanini competition for orchestra conductors, and then the first prize in the International Gino Marinuzzi competition for orchestra conducting.
-He was awarded later on a scholarship from the Tanglewood Music Festival, where he could study with Seiji Ozawa and Leonard Bernstein.
+After attending the Richard Wagner-Gymnasium in Baden-Baden, Reck studied piano at the Hochschule für Musik in Freiburg.
+Simultaneously, he studied philosophy and art history at the University of Freiburg.
+He then continued his studies in Berlin at the Hochschule der Künste, graduating in 1986.
+In 1985, while still studying at the Hochschule der Künste, he won the 1st International Arturo Toscanini competition for orchestra conductors, followed by the first prize in the International Gino Marinuzzi Competition for orchestra conducting.
+Later, he was awarded a scholarship from the Tanglewood Music Festival, providing him with the opportunity to study with Seiji Ozawa and Leonard Bernstein.